IntelLabs/nlp-architect/doc/source/term_set_expansion.rst

         **Text Annotation**

-        The annotation feature allows you to annotate free text with similar terms comparing to the seed list (the default similarity threashold is 0.5, and can be set by the expand server ---similarity argument).
+        The annotation feature allows you to annotate free text with similar terms comparing to the seed list (the default similarity threshold is 0.5, and can be set by the expand server ---similarity argument).
         After selecting the Text Annotation checkbox, a text input is available for the user to type in text to annotate: